heyitsmearun/Blockchain-/README.md

-/It is a blockchain connectivity project to display node connectivity/
+/Its a blockchain connectivity project to display node connectivity/